 Sub-ordinate leaders are not encouraged to evaluate prior decisions.

-Leadership Evidence of proficiency on this indicator may be seen in the leader's behaviors or actions.
-Illustrative examples of such evidence may include, but are not limited to the following: Impact Evidence of leadership proficiency may be seen in the behaviors or actions of the faculty, staff, students and/or community.
+Impact Evidence of leadership proficiency may be seen in the behaviors or actions of the faculty, staff, students and/or community.
 Illustrative examples of such evidence may include, but are not limited to the following: